jonipsaro/academic-kickstart/content/post/pymol/index.md

 ---

 ## Overview
 I have instructed PyMOL tutorials numerous times for first year graduate students (and even occasional faculty members!).
 Course materials can be found in the downloads.
-An outline of the course contents is also provided
+An outline of the course contents is also provided.

 ----------
 ----------